Static Memory Management

 Conceptually, on can be seen as the following syntactic sugar:

-let v on x = e in
+let v on x = e;

 cont